Introduction

 Key Takeaway: French press recipes let you create signature drinks with minimal equipment investment—your existing press pot becomes a cocktail shaker for coffee.

 Compared to espresso-based recipes, French press drinks are easier to scale for small batches and offer a rustic, artisanal appeal that commands a premium price.
+They also pair perfectly with the

 Why French Press Recipes Matter for Your Business

 Adding French press coffee recipes to your menu isn’t just about novelty—it’s a strategic move backed by consumer trends.
 According to the National Coffee Association's 2025 report, 41% of coffee drinkers have tried a specialty coffee beverage in the past year, and 67% say they are willing to pay more for a unique coffee experience.
+The specialty coffee market is projected to grow by 12% annually through 2030, per Statista.

 Here’s why French press recipes are a smart addition: